sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/PostgreSQL.rst

 Step 6 : Create Connection
 ------------
-After successfully completing the above steps, you can proceed to establish the connection using the resources in datasets and workflows.
+After successfully completing the above steps, you can proceed to create the connection using the resources in datasets and workflows.

 ..
 Note:: Make sure that "Postgres URL" should be accessible from Sparkflows web server URL and suitable Driver should be copied to fire lib.